jimoro/sayit/README.md

  - Rspec 3.5.4
  - Bootstrap (Bootstrap-SASS) 3.3.7
  - Bcrypt for password encryption
+ - Gravatar for members' profile pictures (avatar)
+ - SendGrid for email notification of comment post events
+ - Figaro for secure management of SendGrid credentials
+ - FactoryGirl to generate Users, Topics, and Posts for development testing

 ----------

 **App Status**
-All features are fully functional.
-Please note that most of the content of Topics, Posts, and Comments were inserted using the `rake db:seed` (actually `rails db:seed` since this is running on Rails 5).

 Please feel free to sign up for an account and create new Posts and/or Comments!

+All features are fully functional, as described above.
+Please let me know if you experience any problems.

+Note that most of the content of Topics, Posts, and Comments were inserted using the `rake db:seed` (actually `rails db:seed` since this is running on Rails 5).

 > Written with [StackEdit](https://stackedit.io/).